JiMeow/SlimeAdventure-Hamachi/README.md

 ![hamachi-removebg-preview](https://i.imgur.com/DL4iZX8.png)

->P.S. for host you need to run server.py and don't forget to connect you hamachi with you friends for play the game togethers.
+>P.S. for host you need to edit setting ip then run server.py and don't forget to connect you hamachi with you friends for play the game togethers.

 ## Game and Stage detail